Ten glorious photos of world-famous monuments

 Ross Castle, Killarney, County Kerry, Ireland.
 Mark McGuire

-The thing we often believe about monuments is that they’ll always be there.
-After all, they were erected to pay homage, commemorate, or power and might.
+The one thing we often believe about monuments is that they’ll always be there.
+After all, they were erected to pay homage, commemorate, or display power and might.
 However, as conflicts across the world have shown, nothing is guaranteed to last.
 Wikimedia is dedicated to preserving cultural heritage around the world, and every year puts out the call for volunteers’ best submissions to enter the public domain.

 “Cultural heritage is an important part of the knowledge Wikipedia collects and disseminates,” the organization wrote.
 “An image is worth a thousand words, in every language at once…Local enthusiasts can (re)discover the cultural, historical, or scientific significance of their neighborhood.”